WairimuMW/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 21-reverse: Reverses input
 * 22-users_and_homes: Displays all users and their home directories
 * 100-empty_casks: Finds all empty files and directories
+* 101-gifs: Lists all files with a .gif extension